markfinger/webpack-watcher/README.md

 var watcher = new WebpackWatcher(compiler);

 watcher.onceDone(function(err, stats) {
+  // Called once the current compilation process has completed.
+If the
-  // If the compilation process has completed, this will be called immediately,
+  // process has already completed, the function will be called immediately.
+  // If a compilation process is already underway, concurrent calls to
-  // otherwise it will be called when the process next completes. if (err) throw err;
+  // `onceDone` will stack up until the process completes.
+});

 watcher.writeAssets(function(err, filenames) {
-    // Read the assets from memory and write them to the file system
+  // Read the assets from memory and write them to the file system });
-    // ...
-  });
-});

 watcher.onDone(function(err, stats) {
   // Called every time the compilation completes
-  // ...
 });

 watcher.onInvalid(function() {
   // Called whenever the compiler's watcher determines that the bundle
   // needs to be recompiled
-  // ...
 });

 watcher.onFailed(function(err) {
-  // Called if the compiler failed or the compilation process produced errors
+  // Called if the compilation process failed or produced errors });

-  // ...
-});
+// Run the compilation process once and start the watcher.
+// Called automatically by `onceDone`, if `watch: true` watcher.watch();

-// Start the compilation process
+// Run the compilation process once.
-// Note: this is called automatically if you use `onceDone` watcher.start();
+// Called automatically by `onceDone`, if `watch: false` watcher.run();

-// Trigger a rebuild of the bundle watcher.invalidate();
+// Force the compiler to invalidate the assets. watcher.invalidate();

 // Close the compiler's watcher